julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

 14. You’re now ready to deploy Tendrl using tendrl-ansible.
    Go to https://github.com/Tendrl/documentation/wiki/Tendrl-Releases to find the latest Tendrl release installation instructions, e.g. /usr/share/doc/tendrl-ansible-1.5.4/README.md.

+# About the Author
+This project was created by Ju-Lien Lim as an example for how to setup a demo environment for Tendrl to monitor Glusterfs.